LuciDav94/satellite-search/README.md

 Vite for build and development server, and Yarn for dependency management.
 The design incorporates components imported from mui.com.

-                      - Execute yarn build to generate the 'dist' folder with the sources
+                      - Execute yarn install than yarn build to generate the 'dist' folder with the sources

 ## **Project description**